RACCommand Class Reference

 to a signal of work.
 The returned signal will be multicasted

-to a replay subject, sent on executionSignals
+to a replay subject, sent on executionSignals, then

 subscribed to synchronously.
 Neither the block nor the